-There is a bit of information we can take from county maps such as these, we can see areas of enclosed parkland, which quite often have developed from Medieval deer parks.
-We can also see that over the church symbols there are Vs and Rs - denoting a vicarage or rectory - and the pattern of major routeways between settlements, river courses and some landowners' names.
-But most importantly we can see how the county was divided into Hundreds - smaller divisions of a county for administrative, military and judicial purposes.
-Knowing which Hundred your park or garden is in, is vital when you go looking for information from older topographies because the parishes are listed alphabetically within each Hundred
+There is a bit of information we can take from county maps such as theis, we can see areas of enclosed parkland, which quite often have developed from Medieval deer parks. and the pattern of major routeways between settlements, river courses and some landowners' names.
+But most importantly we can see how the county was divided into Hundreds - smaller divisions of a county for administrative, military and judicial purposes, shown here by different coloured boundaries on this detail on the Notts map we've just seen.

+Knowing which Hundred your park or garden is in, is vital when you go looking for information from older topographies/books on settlements and historic features, because often the parishes are listed alphabetically within each Hundred